DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-We visited the Viñas de Nant y Fall winery near Esquel, Argentina, a gay owned vineyard specialising in Pinot Noir grapes, which prides itself for being “the southernmost vineyard in the world”!
+We visited the Viñas de Nant y Fall winery near Esquel, Argentina, a gay-owned vineyard specializing in Pinot Noir grapes, which prides itself on being “the southernmost vineyard in the world”!

 Patagonia is home to one of the largest Welsh communities outside of Wales, especially in the Chubut region of Argentina.
 Settlers first arrived in 1865 in Puerto Madryn and over the years spread inland, creating settlements like Gaiman, Trelew, Trevelin and Dolavon.

 The Welsh culture has been retained across the region.
-For example, you can find road signs in Welsh as well as family owned tea houses serving an elaborate Welsh tea.
+For example, you can find road signs in Welsh as well as family-owned tea houses serving elaborate Welsh tea.

-We sought out several teahouses for Welsh tea including Nain Maggie in Trevelin and Ty Té Caerdydd in Gaiman where Princess Diana famously had tea in 1996.
+We sought out several teahouses for Welsh tea including Nain Maggie in Trevelin and Ty Té Caerdydd in Gaiman where queer icon Princess Diana famously had tea in 1996.
+We spent the afternoon gay gossiping, whilst drinking tea and eating some delicious treats.
 Welsh tea features a variety of cakes and tarts, including the renowned torta negra (Welsh cake) made using recipes handed down by previous generations.

-This area is also famous for a having a lot of wildlife like penguins, seals, sea lions and killer whales (orcas).
+This area is also famous for having a lot of wildlife like penguins, seals, sea lions, and orcas.

-Dino fans will love this fun fact about Patagonia: the fossils for the largest ever dinosaur that walked our planet was found smack bang in the middle of Patagonia on the Argentinian side.
+Dino fans will love this fun fact about Patagonia: the fossils of the largest ever dinosaur that walked our planet was found smack bang in the middle of Patagonia on the Argentinian side.

-There is also a fascinating dinosaur museum in Trelew worth visiting, dedicated to all the dinosaur fossils found in the region along with a laboratory where you can see the palaeontologists at work.
+There is also a fascinating dinosaur museum in Trelew worth visiting, dedicated to all the dinosaur fossils found in the region, along with a laboratory where you can see the paleontologists at work.